Pierre-Yves Martel

 with J. F. Martel, Pierre-Yves Martel and Phil Ford

-Join us on Sunday, Dec 21, 2025, at 3 p.m.
-EST, for Weirdosphere’s second annual spectral celebration of the solstice.
-The event will begin with J. F. and Phil doing a live reading of M. R. James’ ghost story “Oh, Whistle, and I’ll Come to You, My Lad,” with musical accompaniment by Pierre-Yves.
-Following the reading, Phil and J. F. will have a discussion.
+Weirdosphere’s second annual spectral celebration of the solstice began with J. F. and Phil doing a live reading of M. R. James’ ghost story “Oh, Whistle, and I’ll Come to You, My Lad,” with musical accompaniment by Pierre-Yves.
+Following the reading, Phil and J. F. had a discussion.